-Benign Prostatic Hyperplasia or BPH, is the enlargement of the prostate gland.
-The prostate gland is located beneath a man’s bladder, and its in charge of producing, storing and discharging semen during ejaculation.
+Benign Prostatic Hyperplasia or BPH is the enlargement of the prostate gland.
+The prostate gland is located beneath a man’s bladder, and it’s in charge of producing, storing, and discharging semen during ejaculation.
 In men over forty years of age, the prostate gland will grow at different rates.
-Thus, it’s common to find different prostate sizes in this age group, ranging from small, to medium and large ones.
-Consequently, it’s worth noting that this condition is not always an illness, as most men will develop Benign Prostatic Hyperplasia (enlarged prostate).
-Frequently, it’s just part of the natural aging process of men, and something that’s inevitable due to changes testosterone levels.
+Thus, it’s common to find different prostate sizes in this age group, ranging from small to medium and large ones.
+Consequently, it’s worth noting that this condition is not always an illness, as most men over 60 years old will develop Benign Prostatic Hyperplasia (enlarged prostate).
+Frequently, it’s just part of the natural aging process of men and something that’s inevitable due to changes in testosterone levels.

-There are two types of Benign Prostatic Hyperplasia (enlarged prostate)
+What are the types of Benign Prostatic Hyperplasia?

 Non-obstructive and non-cancerous prostatic hyperplasia

-A condition that does not require medical treatment.
-In this case, it is recommended that men over forty years of age must be checked by a Urology Specialist once a year.
-During these consultations, the Urology Specialist will follow and monitor prostate growth.
+This type of Benign Prostatic Hyperplasia does not require medical treatment.
+In this case, men over forty years of age must be check by a Urology Specialist once a year.
+On these general check-ups, your urologist will only monitor prostate growth.

 Obstructive prostatic hyperplasia

 Obstructive prostatic hyperplasia is another type of BPH.
 This condition develops when the urinary tract has an obstruction due to an enlarged prostate.
 An enlarged prostate blocks and disrupts urine flow, so you may feel some pain while urinating.
 Obstructive prostatic hyperplasia requires medical and/or surgical treatment.
 However, the treatment will depend on the symptoms you experience and your prostate size.

 What are the symptoms of Obstructive Prostatic Hyperplasia?